henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 Built for architects of information, professionals who demand absolute control over content, form, and the physical geometry of their documents.

-> *"FlowShift transforms complex ideas into perfectly formatted documents.
-A hybrid engine that combines the flexibility of Markdown, the power of HTML/CSS, and the structure of YAML with the precision of ISO standards."*
+> *FlowShift transforms complex ideas into perfectly formatted documents.
+A hybrid engine that combines the flexibility of Markdown, the power of HTML/CSS, and the structure of YAML with the precision of ISO standards.*

 ---